JNU violence: Police name masked woman in video, ABVP admits she is a member

 The police said the woman is Daulat Ram College student Komal Sharma.
 But Sharma told the National Commission for Women that she was being framed.

-The Delhi have identified a masked woman seen in a video on the January 5 violence at Jawaharlal Nehru University as Delhi University student Komal Sharma, The Indian Express reported on Wednesday.
+The Delhi Police have identified a masked woman seen in a video on the January 5 violence at Jawaharlal Nehru University as Delhi University student Komal Sharma, The Indian Express reported on Wednesday.
 In the video, the person believed to be Sharma, is seen wearing a check shirt and a light blue scarf, and carrying a stick.
 She allegedly threatened students in Sabarmati hostel along with two men.

 However, in a letter to the National Commission for Women, Sharma has claimed that she is being framed, reported News18.
 “I am not the woman in the video,” she added.
 “I have been deliberately, and with some bad intention, defamed to the extent that now the condition has become bad to worst and I have started receiving calls from my relatives/friends who are expressing their dismay considering me as the said alleged lady in mask/scarf.”

 News website Newslaundry was the first to identify the attacker as Sharma.
 Last week, India Today aired a sting operation in which it too identified the Daulat Ram College student as one of the assailants.
 The news channel also exposed JNU student Akshat Awasthi as one of the assailants.
 The attack was carried out by the Akhil Bharatiya Vidyarthi Parishad – the student wing of the Rashtriya Swayamsevak Sangh.
 While the saffron outfit acknowledged that Sharma was its member, it denied links with Awasthi and another accused identified as Rohit Shah.

-All three – Sharma, Awasthi, and Shah – have been served a notice by the police.
+All three – Sharma, Awasthi, and Shah – have been served a notice by the police under Section 160 of the Indian Penal Code, which provides punishment for affray.

 “Since the social media trolling against her began, we have been unable to reach out to her,” ABVP Delhi state secretary Sidharth Yadav told The Indian Express.
 “The last information I received was that she is with her family.
 I have not been able to contact her to ask if she has received summons from police.”